GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/inference/README.md

 -----------------------------------------

 # Inference environment
-This environment exposes a REST API that can perform predictions based on an already trained neural network model.
-This API is focused in the human classification problem and, therefore, the input format must be congruent with the dataset used to train the selected neural network.
+This environment exposes a [REST API](https://www.seobility.net/en/wiki/REST_API) that can perform predictions based on an already trained neural network model.
+This API is focused on the ***human classification problem*** and, therefore, the input format must be congruent with the dataset used to train the selected neural network model.

 In this way, time series movement windows will be accepted.
-This tables must contain the exact number of sensors used in the training phase and must also have the same number of time-steps.
+This tables (**sent int `csv` format**) must contain the exact number of sensors used in the training phase and must also have the same number of time-steps.

-As mentioned the 2D FFT will be commonly used in the training phase; thus, this API will also calculete de 2D FFT, if that were the case, and apply it to the received image following [the same rule](../pre-processing/doc/images/2DFFT.png)
+As mentioned the 2D FFT will be commonly used in the training phase; thus, this API will also calculete de 2D FFT, if that were the case, and apply it to the received image following [the same rule](../pre-processing/doc/images/2DFFT.png).

 Similar to the rest of the framework this environment has been designed to server the functionallity over a `JSON configuration file`.
 Therefore its configuration is the key to use the API correctly.